Nitrous acid: Atmosphere of the Earth

 Nitrous acid is involved in the ozone budget of the lower atmosphere, the troposphere.
 The heterogeneous reaction of nitric oxide (NO) and water produces nitrous acid.
 When this reaction takes place on the surface of atmospheric aerosols, the product readily photolyses to hydroxyl radicals.

+DNA damage and mutation

+Treatment of Escherichia coli cells with nitrous acid causes damage to the cell's DNA including deamination of cytosine to uracil, and these damages are subject to repair by specific enzymes.
+Also, nitrous acid causes base substitution mutations in organisms with double-stranded DNA.